EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

     docker push "${image}"
 ```

 ## Step 3.
-Pull and run container inside the SHS
+Pull and run container inside the CES test VM

-To use the containers inside the SHS, log into the desired VM following [Safe Haven Services Access](..//safe-haven-access.md).
+To test the container inside the CES test VM, first log into the CES test VM following [Accessing EIDF](../../../access).

-!!! warning "Do not use container commands directly"

-    The CES tools **must** be used to pull and run containers within the SHS.
-This is to ensure that the correct data directories are automatically made available.

-    You **must not** use commands such as `podman run ...` or `docker run ...` directly.

 ### 3.1 Pull container

-Containers can only be used on the SHS desktop hosts using shell commands.
-Containers can only be pulled from the GHCR into the SHS using the CES tools `ces-pull` command.
-Hence containers must be pushed to GHCR for them to be used in the SHS.
+Containers can only be used using shell commands.
+Containers can only be pulled from the GHCR into the SHS using the CES tools `ces-pull` command so this command should be used within the CES test VM too.
+The `ces-pull` command accesses a SHS container pull proxy service through which containers are pulled.
+The container pull proxy service only allows containers to be pulled from authorised container registries - this is why your containers must be pushed to GHCR, as described above.

-!!! note

-    Both public and private containers can be pulled from GitHub Container Registry (GHCR) into the SHS.
-However, within the SHS you will need to provide both a username and an access token to do so.
-This is a requirement of the CES tools used to pull containers into the SHS.

 You can pull a container from your GHCR repository using the `ces-pull` command: